 Love and Pride is a ring retailer that sells gay engagement rings in a variety of styles, from subtle and traditional rings to bold attention grabbers.
 Rings are priced as low as $100.

 Sumiche is a lesbian owned business that uses sustainably mined and fair trade materials for all of their jewelry, an important consideration for the earth conscious gay couple.
 Finally, George Sawyer rings provide a unique collection of rings for gay couples.
 The rings are crafted through the ancient Japanese art of Mokume Gane, giving all rings a special blend of golds to create a custom finish.
+If you are not tied to a widely known brand you can likely save money by buying direct from an individual designer like Deborah Olague.
+She is a close friend of mine who has designed Mokume rings since 2003.
+She made our wedding bands & she also sells them to many other jewelry retailers who then add significant mark up for people who do not purchase direct from her.
+We liked her work so much we ordered a second set of larger rings for our 9th anniversary.

 Symbolism is of the Essence